 The various financial risks and the level of the Fund's exposure to those risks are described below.
-For a complete list of risks associated with an investment in the Fund, see the Fund's offering documents.

 Credit risk

 Credit risk is the risk that the counterparty to a financial instrument will fail to discharge an obligation or commitment that it has entered into with the Fund.
 Where the Fund invests in debt instruments and derivatives, this represents the main concentration of credit risk.
 The fair value of debt instruments and derivatives includes consideration of the credit worthiness of the issuer, and accordingly, represents the maximum credit risk exposure of the Fund.